Kay Laurell: Stage and films

 Like many other Ziegfeld girls, Laurell attempted to parlay the success she found in the Follies into an acting career.
 In 1919, she made her film debut in The Brand, opposite Russell Simpson.
 Later that same year, she played a supporting role in The Valley of the Giants, starring Wallace Reid.
-Laurell received positive reviews for her acting, but would only make one more silent film, Lonely Heart, in 1921.
+Laurell received positive reviews for her acting but would make only one more silent film, Lonely Heart, in 1921.

 Laurell focused mainly on stage work for the remainder of her career.
 In 1922, she joined the production of Ladies Night.
 She remained with the play for a season before headlining the vaudeville circuit with stock companies in Yonkers and Washington.
 In December 1924, she joined the cast of Quarantine.
 The play ran for a total of 151 performances at Henry Miller's Theatre through April 1925.
 Laurell then co-starred in Nocture, which premiered at the Punch and Judy Theatre in New York City on February 16, 1925.
 The play ran for three performances before closing later that month.

-She later moved to Europe where she found work in a French stock company in Paris.
+She later moved to Europe, where she found work in a French stock company in Paris.
 Laurell then moved to London.
-By this period, her career began to decline and her roles were no longer reported in theater trades.
+By this period, her career began to decline, and her roles were no longer reported in theater trades.